rainbowdashlabs/sql-java/docs/05/return.md

 ## Optionals

 Optionals are a java class.
-They are prefered when a call returns 0 or 1 results.
+They are preferred when a call returns 0 or 1 results.
 They can be constructed by calling `Optional.of()`, `Optional.ofNullable()` or `Optional.empty()`.

 ```java